 - Altitude: 2,950 ft to 4,478 ft.
 Total altitude gain of 1,528 ft

-- Time taken: 2 hours to ascend and 1 hour to descend; 4.2 km including ascent and descent.
+- Time took: 2 hours to ascend and 1 hour to descend; 4.2 km including ascent and descent.

 - Trek gradient: Easy

 - Trail type: Trail majorly in the form of stone steps, hidden in dense undergrowth.
 Small sections of boulders.
-Gradual ascent all the way to the top.
+Gradual ascent to the top.

 - Water sources: None.
 Carry 2 litres of water per person.

 Channagiri is a small hill 55 km from Bangalore.
 It is part of the Nandi Hills range, which consists of the popular Nandigiri and Brahmagiri hills.
 It is popular with pilgrims for its Omkareshwara temple at the top, with a Hanuman deity in it.
 It is also known to be the source of River Pinakini, although you rarely see water in any season except peak monsoon.

 The start of the trek is marked clearly by a tall anthill that is painted white and worshipped by the locals.
 The trails run to the left of this structure, climbing up slowly.

 It immediately enters wild shrubbery, which in the winter months is dry and full of thorns.
 Start on this trail.
 It is well-marked and follows a straightforward route without any turns for 15 minutes.
 The Channagiri hill rises on your left during this stretch.